logzio/logz-docs/_source/user-guide/kibana/index.md

 ![Save search query](https://dytvr9ot2sszz.cloudfront.net/logz-docs/osd-discover/save-search-query.png)

-###### Regex
-{:.no_toc}

-Logz.io uses Apache Lucene's regular expression engine to parse regex queries, supporting regexp and query_string.

-While Lucene's regex supports all Unicode characters, several characters are reserved as operators and cannot be searched on their own:

-`. ? + * | { } [ ] ( ) " \`

-Depending on the optional operators enabled, some additional characters may also be reserved.
-These characters are:

-`# @ & < >  ~`

-However, you can still use reserved characters by applying a backslash or double-quotes.
-For example:

-`\*` will render as a * sign.

-`\#` will render as a # sign.

-`\()` will render as brackets.

-To use Regex in a search query in OpenSearch, you'll need to use the following template:

-`fieldName:/.*value.*/`.

-For example, you have a field called `sentence` that holds the following line: "The quick brown fox jumps over the lazy dog".

-To find one of the values in the field, such as `fox`, you'll need to use the following query:

-`sentence:/.*fox.*/`.

-Or, if you want to find a string or value in all of your logs, you can use the `exists` query with the relevant value.
-For example:

-`_exists_:"error"`.

 ##### Time frame and date picker

 The default time frame in OpenSearch Dashboards is always the last 15 minutes.